 When an A isn’t an A: Why EPCs are failing commercial real estate.

-The EPBD is turning EPCs from a passive compliance label into an active regulatory instrument, one that will increasingly influence what can be operated, upgraded, financed, and owned.
+The EPBD is turning EPCs from a relatively passive compliance label into an active regulatory instrument, one that will increasingly influence what can be operated, upgraded, financed, and owned.
 And yet, in Danish commercial real estate, critical decisions continue to be based on EPCs despite repeated documentation showing that a significant share contains serious errors.

 At the same time, energy performance has gradually moved closer to the financial core of the industry.
 Regulation is tightening, banks are embedding climate and transition risk into credit decisions, and investors are demanding credible net-zero pathways.
 EPCs are no longer a side parameter – they can materially affect value, liquidity, and access to capital.